Begin Main Content Area

 Bureau of Recreation and Conservation’s Mission

-To be a leader in establishing community conservation partnerships for advancing the greening of Pennsylvania, for protecting the commonwealth’s natural and heritage resources, and for providing recreational opportunities for all Pennsylvanians and visitors to enjoy.
+To be a leader in establishing partnerships for advancing conservation, stewardship, enhancement and access to Pennsylvania’s natural and heritage resources, and for providing inclusive recreational opportunities for all.

 Who We Are